react-native-component/react-native-smart-button/README.md

 # react-native-smart-button
-A button for react-native apps
+A smart button for react-native apps